-Post-deployment and reintegration services for both service members and families include welcome home events, classes and workshops on reintegrating back into the family, community and workplace.
+Post-deployment and reintegration services for both service members and families include welcome home events, classes, and workshops on reintegrating back into the family, community, and unit and/or workplace.
 Non-clinical counseling and referral to other helping agencies is available as needed.
 Other post-deployment support includes:

-Military & Family Life Counseling Program (MFLC) [link to https://www.mhngs.com/app/programsandservices/mflc_program.content], which provides non-medical counseling before, during, and after deployment.
-Their most requested classes focus on stress management and relationship enhancement; one-on-one counseling is available;
+- Military & Family Life Counseling Program (MFLC), which provides non-medical counseling before, during, and after deployment.
+Their most requested classes focus on stress management and relationship enhancement; one-on-one counseling is available; - DoD Transition Assistance Program (TAP), DoD TAP is an outcome-based program that bolsters opportunities, services, and training for transitioning Service members in their preparation to meet post-military goals.
+The mandatory components of TAP are applicable

-- Transition Goals Plans Success (Transition GPS) Program, formerly the Transition Assistance Program (TAP), which is a cohesive, modular, outcome-based program that provides opportunities and aids in successful transition into a "career ready" civilian; - TRICARE Transitional Assistance Management Program (TAMP), a program that provides 180 days of transitional health care to certain uniformed services members and their families.
-To be eligible, National Guard and Reserve members must have been ordered to active duty for more than 30 consecutive days in support of a contingency operation. - DoD Deployment Health Clinical Center (DHCC) website, which provides information, guidance, and related links on healthcare and service member/family support services specifically for National Guard and Reserve members and their families; - The Uniformed Services Employment and Reemployment Rights Act (USERRA), a federal law that provides service members and former service members protections related to the civilian jobs they held before being called up for active duty.
+- for all service members who have at least 180 continuous days or more on active duty; this includes National Guard and Reserve." - TRICARE Transitional Assistance Management Program (TAMP), a program that provides 180 days of transitional health care to certain uniformed servicesmembers and their families.
+To be eligible, National Guard and Reserve members must have been ordered to active duty for more than 30 consecutive days in support of a contingency operation. - DoD Deployment Health Clinical Center (DHCC) website, which provides information, guidance, and related links on healthcare and service member/family support services specifically for National Guard and Reserve members and their families; - In the Uniformed Services Employment and Reemployment Rights Act (USERRA), a federal law that provides service members and former service members protections related to the civilian jobs they held before being called up for active duty.
 USERRA applies to all public and private employers in the United States, regardless of size, and applies to any foreign company with a physical branch or location in the United States.
 Public employers include all federal and state government offices and political subdivisions.
 A service member may qualify for USERRA protection if he or she left a civilian job to enter military service for duty.
 The law covers all categories of military training and service, and applies to both National Guard and Reserve members, as well as active component personnel.